dhis2-metadata/IDS_MPOX/docs/mpox_agg-design.md

 The design of the CIF follows the one published by the WHO on the 09/09/2024 [Mpox Case Investigation Form (CIF) and minimum dataset Case Reporting Form (CRF)](https://cdn.who.int/media/docs/default-source/documents/health-topics/monkeypox/mpox_cif-narrative_epi_20240904.pdf?sfvrsn=500a0660_1).

-A set of Program Indicators have been developed to populate the aggregate data set “Mpox surveillance” present in the IDS Mpox module via the Data Exchange app (payload included in the json)
+A set of Program Indicators have been developed to populate the aggregate data set “Mpox surveillance” present in the IDS Mpox module via the Data Exchange app (payload included in the json).

 >**Note:**
-> Program indicators use custom period boundaries to report cases based on their diagnosis date instead of the notification date (in this case used as Enrollment date)
+> Program indicators use custom period boundaries to report cases based on their diagnosis date instead of the notification date (in this case used as Enrollment date).

 ### Use of CRF vs CIF